 Want to get the best value for money when you go on holiday?
-Of course you do.
-Get by on a basic budget, or live like a king for less, in these 10 of the world's cheapest holiday destinations in the world.
+Of course you do!
+Live like a king for less and check out these cheapest holiday destinations on the planet.

 8. Sri Lanka